Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Problem formulation

 where $c_{n}^i,c_{t}^i,d_n^i,d_t^i$ for $i=1,2$ are the linear and rotational drag coefficients along the normal and tangent to the longitudinal axis of the head and tail links.
-The swimmer’s links can be modeled as prolate spheroids or finite slender rods, where drag coefficients for prolate spheroid are given in \cite{happel2012lowSPCO1,jeffery1922motionSFCO2}, and for finite slender rods in \cite{rodcoeef}. \\ Next, we describe the magnetic effects on the nano-swimmer.
+In our simulations, we choose to model each link as a prolate spheroid with major radius $a_i=1/2 * L_i$ and minor radii $b_i$.
+The drag coefficients from \ref{eq:f_hyd},\ref{eq:tau_hyd} for such case were given in \cite{happel2012lowSPCO1,jeffery1922motionSFCO2}, and also detailed in \cite{Thesis}.
+Alternatively, one can use drag coefficients of finite slender cylindrical rods\cite{rodcoeef}. \\ Next, we describe the magnetic effects on the nano-swimmer.
 It is assumed that the magnetization vector of the head link is directed along its longitudinal axis $ \Bo{\hat{t}}_1$ and has magnitude $ m$.
-The external magnetic field is assumed to be spatially uniform and time varying, with rotating component in $x-y$ plane, and possibly an additional constant component in $\hat{\Bo{z}}$ direction.
+The external magnetic field is assumed to be spatially uniform and time varying, with rotating component in $\hat{x}-\hat{y}$ plane, and possibly an additional constant component in $\hat{\Bo{z}}$ direction.
 (Note the differences from \cite{wu2021helical} in the choice of the plane of rotation, as well as the addition of constant component).
 That is, the magnetic field $\Bo{B}(t)$ rotates along the surface of a cone, and is formulated as:

 The torque acting on the head link due to the rotating magnetic field is:

 Lastly, we consider the nano-swimmer's elasticity.
 The short flexible wire connecting the head and tail link is modeled as a pointed uni-axial joint with torsion spring, applying torque: